IEEE-VIT/hackfest-flutter/README.md

 ## Hackfest-Flutter
 This app aims to simplify the process of finding repositories on GitHub, view the various contributors to the repos, and also allows the user to become a contributor to the desired project.

-> [!WARNING]
-> This repository is excluded from Hacktoberfest participation due to branding problems.

 Kindly consider leaving a :star: if you like the repository and our organisation.